KNBdev/ExParser/README.md

 }
 ```

-Compile this with the instructions given at the entry [Compilation](#Compilation).
+Compile this with the instructions given at [compilation](#Compilation).
 Executing this code should result in the following output:

 ```
 Real expression evaluates to   : 0.158561